enviromapholdings/Docs/requirements/index.rst

 Requirements
 =============

-This document lists the requirements for the various applications that make up EnviroMap.
+The following contains the requirements for the various applications that make up EnviroMap.
 If you have any questions please contact support@enviromap.com.

 **In this article:**
 	- `EnviroMap Application Requirements`_